-Elementary education in Newport News Public Schools is offered in schools with grades K-5, or primary schools, which include kindergarten through grade two or three.
+Elementary education in Newport News Public Schools is offered in schools with grades K-5.
 Elementary school focuses on the basic skills that students need in the early years as they learn how to learn.
-Children study Integrated Language Arts (reading, writing, speaking, and listening), math, science, social studies, health and physical education, art, and music at one of the city's 28 elementary schools.
+Children study Integrated Language Arts (reading, writing, speaking, and listening), math, science, social studies, health and physical education, art, and music at one of the city's 24 elementary schools.
 Bus transportation is provided for all students.

 A Gifted Services program is offered to students in grades three through eight.
 Students qualify based on tests given in second through fifth grade, teacher recommendations, classroom performance, and standardized test scores.